zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Good: "I'll write a 10,000 word paper with academic citations on Shakespeare's relationship to rap music."

 Bad: "I'll record a song."
-Good: "I'll record a song of at least 3 minutes with multiple tracks and publish it on my Soundcloud."
+Good: "I'll record a song of at least 3 minutes with multiple instrument tracks and publish it on my Soundcloud."

 Don't just write a paper that no one wants to read.
 Don't do work for no reason.
 Publish.
 Design.
 Get it out in the world.
-Get it in your portfolio.
-Do real work.
-You'll thank yourself later.
+Get it in your portfolio. <b>Do real work.</b> You'll thank yourself later.
 We encourage students to do projects that will enhance their professional portfolios and life rather than 'busy work'.

 <b>Incorporate your Life</b>
 There doesn't need to be any difference between your professional/work life and your academic/student life.
 Working a part time job in advertising?
 Find a place for it in your contract.
 Picked up a couple freelancing gigs?
 Define clear outcomes and put it in your contract.

 ####Does the MPC control my learning process?
 No. Learning is a dynamic process.
 If the textbook you're using is no good, or the video lectures are boring, change them.
-This also allows you to take advantage of opporutnities that arise, such as a new internship that will teach you more than the reading and work process that you had planned.
+This also allows you to take advantage of opportunities that arise, such as a new internship that will teach you more than the reading and work process that you had planned.
 You can nest all of life's wonderful surprises into your contract, so long as you still reach your goals.
 Make sure to track your progress and the changes you make in your portfolio!

 ####Writing a Good Course Description
 Course descriptions go into UFM's system of course management.
 They're tied to the courses you design.
 If someone wants to know what your class was about, they can access this description.
 So make it good!